moq-wg/moq-transport/draft-lcurley-warp.md

 A client that receives a `GOAWAY` message should establish a new WebTransport session to the provided URL.
 This session SHOULD be made in parallel and MUST use a different QUIC connection (not pooled).
-The optimal client will be connected for two servers for a short period, potentially receiving layers from both in parallel.
+The optimal client will be connected for two servers for a short period, potentially receiving segments from both in parallel.

 # Security Considerations
-TODO expand
+TODO

 ## Resource Exhaustion
 Live media requires significant bandwidth and resources.